zgfh/harbor/docs/configure_https.md

 Because Harbor does not ship with any certificates, it uses HTTP by default to serve registry requests.
 However, it is highly recommended that security be enabled for any production environment.
 Harbor has an Nginx instance as a reverse proxy for all services, you can use the prepare script to configure Nginx to enable https.

-In a test or development environment, you may choose to use a self-signed certificate instead of the one from a trusted third-party CA. The followings will show you how to create your own CA, and use your CA to sign a server certificate and a client certificate.
+In a test or development environment, you may choose to use a self-signed certificate instead of the one from a trusted third-party CA. The following will show you how to create your own CA, and use your CA to sign a server certificate and a client certificate.

 ## Getting Certificate Authority